mfthomps/Labtainers/README.md

 first time.

 July 5, 2024
-- Migrate to Ubuntu 24 as the VM appliance (GCP remains on Ubuntu 22 for now).
+- Migrate to Ubuntu 24 as the VM appliance
 - The docker pyhton package uses a broken python http library, requires package downgrade.
 - Use virtual python environment to avoid Ubuntu lockdown of python packages.
 - Add boot parameter to allow sharing systemd between containers and the VM.